(see DO-7, § 13)

 Children, Youth, and Family Volunteers

-Like all volunteers, children, youth, and families volunteering for the NPS must have a signed volunteer service agreement that clearly and appropriately identifies and describes their duties.
-All duties performed by volunteers who are minors must be safe and appropriate for the age and the individual (see Safeguarding Children, Youth, and Family Volunteers).
+Like all volunteers, children, youth, and families volunteering for the NPS must have a signed and current volunteer service agreement that clearly and appropriately identifies and describes their duties.
+All duties performed by volunteers who are minors must be safe and appropriate for the age and the individual (see Volunteers and the Fair Labor Standards Act and Safeguarding Children, Youth, and Family Volunteers).
 Volunteers under 18 years of age must have signed permission from their legal guardian on the volunteer service agreement that includes a full description of duties.

 K-12 Education Volunteering Programs or Service-Learning Volunteers